aileftech/jpromptmanager/README.md

 2. Run multi-step prompts with variable interpolation without having to worry about correctly chaining the calls to the underlying LLM;
 3. Access the output of your prompts in a standardized, Java-friendly way, e.g. allowing to easily deserialize to POJOs.

+JPromptManager is structured in such a way that it can be extended to support any LLM.
+At the moment, though, we only provide an implementation that connects to OpenAI.
+If you want to know how to extend it, look at how the OpenAIConnector is implemented; if you need any additional guidance feel free to open an issue.

 # Usage
 **Basic usage**